farmera/sare_grant/study_methods.md

     * The phrase 'sufficient spectral detail' will be unpacked but essentially this means clear separation of the individual bands of light.

-It became apparent during our study that the ability to capture narrow bands of light with minimum distortion was critical.
+It became apparent during our study that an ability to capture a narrow bands of light with minimum distortion was critical.
-In addition, the ability to place that camera in relatively steady position These ideas are covered in detail in this section.
+In addition, the ability to place a camera in a relatively steady position for sufficient periods of time was a determining factor in whether or not our data was meaningful.

-#### A Consumer-grade versus Professional Camera
+#### Consumer-grade versus Professional Cameras